ecmwf/earthkit-regrid/docs/memory_cache.rst

     *New in version 0.4.0.*

-    Clears the in-memory cache used to store interpolation matrices.
+    Clear the in-memory cache used to store interpolation matrices.

 .. py:function:: memory_cache_info()